About Us

 Donna Haraway

-Savage Craic is a living partnership between llewyn máire (they/siad), Dr. Lisa Newman (she/they), Irish soil and seed workers, herbalists, artists, makers, and an eclectic family of plantcestors, microbial mates, and fungikin— fermenting lifeways in the Irish Free State since 2015.
+Savage Craic is a living partnership between llewyn máire (they/siad), Dr. Lisa Newman (she/they), local and international herbalists, artists, makers, Irish soil/ seed workers, and an eclectic family of plantcestors, microbial mates, and fungikin— fermenting lifeways in the Irish Free State since 2015.

-We are an anarcho queer venture that engages in collective care and land-based prefigurative skill share through workshops, events, radical remedies and seasonal ferments.
+We are an anarcho queer venture that engages in collective care and skill share rooted in land stewardship — through workshops, events, radical bioregional remedies and seasonal ferments.

 •────────•°•🜁🜃•⨳•🜂🜄•°•────────•